dobin/yookiterm-challenges/challenge11/challenge11.md

 #
 ```

 It works!
 The bash has been executed.
+Even though the binary does not have the code
+for this functionality, we injected it with our shellcode.

 ## Things to think about

-* Can you create an exploit which works with both, and without GDB?
+* Can you create an exploit which works with both, with- and without GDB?
 * Can you create an exploit where the shellcode is stored in the variable password (argv[2])?